 Clementi Forest guide

 It’s no secret that Singapore is a garden city.
-With the re-opening of the Green Corridor in 2021, outdoor activities have seen a second wind, rising rapidly in popularity.
-Hiking trails are now more accessible than ever, yet there are still some that few people know about.
-One such trail is found in Clementi Forest.
+With more than 50 hiking trails at our fingertips and green spaces and nature parks opening soon, heading on an outdoor adventure is now more accessible than ever.
+Yet there are still some that few people know about.
+One such trail is in Clementi Forest.

 Though many Singaporeans know about Clementi Forest, few know how to get in.
 Despite being just a stone’s throw away from King Albert Park MRT station, the trail remains relatively empty throughout the day.
 Along the route, you’ll find plenty of hidden landmarks, like abandoned railway tracks and underground tunnels.

 Here’s all you need to know about getting into Clementi Forest.

 It was a little after 6am when I met my colleague Alvin to get a headstart on our adventure.
 I wanted nothing more than to be back in bed – instead, I was here, at a random bus stop, looking into the entrance of Clementi Forest.